Dhahlan3890/RealVision/README.md

 # RealVision

 This project implements a face recognition pipeline using machine learning techniques.
-It detects faces in images, crops and normalizes them, then applies dimensionality reduction and a support vector machine (SVM) classifier for recognition.
+It detects faces in images, crops and normalizes them, then applies dimensionality reduction and a support vector machine (SVM) classifier for recognition of gender and facial expression.

 ## Features

 - Detects faces in images using Haar cascade classifier.
 - Normalizes and preprocesses face images.
 - Utilizes Principal Component Analysis (PCA) for dimensionality reduction.
-- Applies SVM for classification.
+- Applies SVM for classification of gender and facial expression.
 - Provides probability scores for classification results.

 ## Installation